Horizon Europe project

 SALTO will perform, for the first time in Europe, fly / recover / re-fly cycles of a reusable rocket first-stage demonstrator.

 The SALTO project aims to validate the landing phase, which is particularly complex but essential in order to be able to recover a launcher.
-Two test campaigns will be conducted in Kiruna, Sweden.
+Test campaigns will be conducted in Kiruna, Sweden.

 Reusability test facility at Esrange Space Center

 The Esrange Space Center is located in the very north of Sweden, above the Arctic Circle (68°N, 21°E), 40 km East from the town Kiruna.
-On January 13, the new launch complex, dedicated testing area has been allocated for the SALTO hop test campaigns.
+On January 13, the new launch complex and dedicated testing area were allocated for the SALTO hop test campaigns.

 SALTO consortium